← MRI Terms

 How to Read Your Spine MRI Report: A Plain-Language Guide for Patients

-A spine MRI report is a radiologist’s description of what the images show, but the key is matching those findings to your symptoms, exam, and the specific nerve or spinal level involved.
+A spine MRI report is a radiologist’s description of what the images show.
+It matters most when a finding lines up with your symptoms, exam, and the specific nerve or spinal level involved.

-If your report feels scary, take a breath.
-Many MRI words sound worse than they are.
+If your report feels scary, take a breath — many MRI words sound worse than they are.
 Terms like “degenerative,” “disc bulge,” “disc desiccation,” “arthritis,” or “mild stenosis” do not automatically mean you need surgery.

 Start Here: An MRI Report Is Not a Diagnosis by Itself

-In my practice, I do not treat the MRI report alone.
-I treat the patient, and the MRI is one piece of the puzzle.
+I don’t treat the report — I treat the patient, and the MRI is one piece of the puzzle.
+Many people have “abnormal” findings and no pain, which is exactly why the report has to be read in context.

-The main question is:
+The main question:

 Does the MRI finding match what you feel?